On finiteness and tails of perpetuities under a Lamperti-Kiu MAP: Introduction and Preliminaries

 The focus of this paper is on the finiteness and right tails of $A_\infty$ and $B_\infty$.
 The right tails of a distribution determine which positive moments exist and whether it is a member of the classes of heavy-tailed, long-tailed or subexponential distributions.
 These classes of heavy tailed distribution are of particular interest to us because of their applications in finance, risk theory and insurance (for instance see\cite{ibragimov2015heavy}, \cite{rachev2003handbook}, \cite{resnick2007heavy}).
 Empirical data often shows realised market returns to be heavy tailed (see \cite{cont2010empirical}, \cite{Jung2000empiricalheavy}).
 This motivates both considering Lamperti-Kiu processes with Lamperti-Kiu components which are heavy tailed and studying $A_\infty$ as an example of a heavy tailed distribution.

 For \levy processes, which are MAPs where $E$ is a singleton set, the theory of the exponential functional is well developed.
 Several results on the moments and tails of the exponential functional, including random affine equations, are collected in the survey \cite{YorExponentialFunc}.
-Under \cramers condition, with \cramer number $\theta$, it is shown that the right tails are polynomial with order $-\theta$.
+Under \cramer s condition, with \cramer number $\theta$, it is shown that the right tails are polynomial with order $-\theta$.
 More recently, \cite{patie2018} provided a complete description at the logarithmic level of the asymptotic of the right tail and, under \cramers condition, the derivatives of the density.
 In the heavy tailed case, \cramers condition fails and different methods are needed.
 In this case, the right tails of $A_\infty$ have been studied in, for example, \cite{MaulikZwart2006156}, \cite{Palau2016asymp}, \cite{patie2018} and \cite{Rivero2009tailAsymp}.
 The case of a MAP is studied in \cite{Kuznetsov2014} where, under a \cramer type condition with a \cramer number $\theta\in(0,1)$, moments of order $s\in(0,1+\theta)$ are shown to exist and satisfy a recurrence relation.
 This leads to similar polynomial tails to the \levy case.
 The same recurrence relation is shown in \cite{stephenson2017expfunc} for the case where the additive component is not increasing.
-Other properties, including the finiteness and integer moments of the exponential functional of non-increasing MAPs are also given in \cite{stephenson2017expfunc} in the non-increasing case.
+Other properties, including the finiteness and integer moments of the exponential functional of non-increasing MAPs are also given in \cite{stephenson2017expfunc}.

-We will use the law of large numbers and Erickson's law of large numbers for when the mean is undefined \cite{Erickson1973SLLN} to give a characterisation of the finiteness of $A_\infty$.
-Then, we show that for a Lamperti-Kiu MAP, both $A_\infty$ and $B_\infty$ satisfy a random affine equation.
-Under a \cramer type condition, we show that the conditions of the implicit renewal theorems of \cite{goldie1991} and \cite{kesten1973} hold, hence we are able to determine the right tails of $A_\infty$ and $B_\infty$.